chef-boneyard/chef-web-docs-2016/includes_definition/includes_definition_12-4_scenario_many_recipes_one_definition.rst

 the template resource early in the run_list where it will be converged, you can then use an immediate notification to run ``newaliases`` and then subsequent recipes can rely on the fact that the aliases will be setup early in compile time before any of their resources are converged.

+Generally when the problem to be solved involves:

+- Editing a single file multiple times, but the whole file is ultimately going to be managed
+- Notifying a resource (or multiple resources) once the edits are done
+- Writing the problem as a custom resource runs into trouble with notifications and use_inline_resources

+Those are the ``code smells`` that a definition would better solve the problem than a resource.

 .. code-block:: ruby

    # example provided by community member "Mithrandir".
 Thank you!